php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

-    1. A contiguous series of one or more leading namespace names, not including the leading namespace separator, in the fully qualified class name (a "qualified name") corresponds to a "base directory".
+    1. A contiguous series of one or more leading namespace names, not including the leading namespace separator, in the fully qualified class name (a "qualified name") corresponds to at least one "base directory".

     2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within the "base directory", in which the